BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Carefully crafted data can trick an application into executing unintended commands or accessing unauthorized data.
 SQL injection occurs when attackers take advantage of sites that generate SQL queries using user-supplied data without first checking to make sure it is valid.
-This allows an attacker to submit malicious SQL queries and pass commands directly to a database.
+This enables an attacker to submit malicious SQL queries and pass commands directly to a database.
 As an example of this kind of attack, it's thought that SQL injection was used to access Sony's PlayStation database and plant unauthorized code as part of the 2011 attacks on the PlayStation Network.

 To prevent both injection and XSS attacks, an application should be configured to assume that all data, whether it's from a form, URL, cookie or even the application's database, has come from an untrusted source.
 Review every point where user-supplied data is handled and processed, and check to make sure it is validated.
 Validation functions need to clean any input of characters or strings that could possibly be used maliciously before passing it on to scripts and databases.
 Input must be checked for type, length, format and range.

 Broken authentication and session management

-Web applications have to handle user authentication and establish sessions to keep track of each user's requests as HTTP does not provide this capability.
+Web applications have to handle user authentication and establish sessions to keep track of each user's requests, as HTTP does not provide this capability.
 Unless all authentication credentials and session identifiers are protected with encryption at all times and protected against disclosure from other flaws such as XSS, an attacker can hijack an active session and assume the identity of a user.

-To uncover authentication and session-management problems, enterprises can perform both code review and penetration tests.
+To uncover authentication and session management problems, enterprises can perform both code review and penetration tests.
 Developers can use automated code and vulnerability scanners to uncover potential security issues.
 Areas that often require more attention include how session identifiers are handled and the methods used for changing a user's credentials.
 If budgets don't stretch to cover commercial versions, there are plenty of open source and lite versions that highlight places where a closer inspection of code or processes is required.

 Insecure direct object references

 Providing adequate training and resources for those tasked with day-to-day network and application management is as essential as making security and privacy a priority throughout all phases of the development process.
-Finally, schedule a penetration test for Web applications that handle sensitive data of any kind.
+Finally, schedule a penetration test for web applications that handle sensitive data of any kind.
 This is a proactive method of assessing its ability to withstand an attack and finding vulnerabilities before a hacker does.

-These five common Web application vulnerabilities have been a thorn in the side of IT security for years.
-They are not new and neither are the fixes for them, but until the security of Web apps is prioritized, attackers seeking to commit theft, fraud and cyberespionage will all continue to take advantage of these flaws.
+These five common web application vulnerabilities have been a thorn in the side of IT security for years.
+They are not new and neither are the fixes for them.
+But until the security of web apps is prioritized, attackers seeking to commit theft, fraud and cyberespionage will all continue to take advantage of these flaws.